samply/siorgp_internal_dashboard/README.md

 # siorgp_internal_dashboard
-A internal dashboard for the Organoid platform
+An internal dashboard for the Organoid platform